 If your kitchen has open shelves, how you style them matters more than what is on them.

 Use the rule of three: group items in sets of three at varying heights.
 A tall ceramic jar, a short stack of bowls, and a small potted herb.
 A wooden cutting board propped upright, an olive oil bottle, and a small dish.
-Items grouped this way read as intentional rather than cluttered.
+Grouped this way, everyday items read as intentional rather than cluttered.

-Everyday kitchen objects can double as decor when they have consistent materials or colors.
+Everyday kitchen objects double as decor when they share consistent materials or colors.
 Wooden utensils, clear glass jars filled with pasta or grains, and ceramic pieces in neutral tones all look good without trying.

 Now look at your countertops.
-Research from home organization studies consistently suggests that clearing visual clutter from a countertop makes the kitchen feel significantly larger and more functional.
+Clearing visual clutter from a countertop makes the kitchen feel noticeably larger and more functional.
 Remove appliances you use less than once a week.
 Tuck them in a cabinet.
 The open space you create is worth more visually than any object you could put there.

 Affordable Bathroom Upgrades That Feel Surprisingly Luxurious

-Bathrooms punch above their weight in terms of how they affect the overall feel of a home.
-A bathroom that looks clean and cohesive makes the whole home feel more pulled-together.
+Bathrooms punch above their weight in how they affect the overall feel of a home.
+A clean, cohesive bathroom makes the whole place feel more put-together.
 One that looks tired or mismatched has the opposite effect.

-The good news is that bathrooms are also the cheapest room to refresh because they are small.
-You can genuinely transform a bathroom for under $80.
+The good news: bathrooms are the cheapest room to refresh because they are small.
+You can genuinely transform one for under $80.

 How Matching Towels and Accessories Create a Hotel-Like Feel

-A 4-piece towel set (two bath towels, two hand towels) typically costs $20 to $45.
+A 4-piece towel set (two bath towels, two hand towels) costs $20 to $45.
 A basic accessory set — soap dispenser, toothbrush holder, and soap dish — runs $15 to $35.
 Choose a two-color palette for the most versatile result.
-White combined with one accent color (sage green, warm grey, dusty blue) is the most timeless combination and the easiest to refresh later by simply swapping the accent.
+White with one accent color (sage green, warm grey, dusty blue) is the most timeless combination and the easiest to update later by swapping the accent.

 Fold towels neatly and display them.
-That single habit makes a bathroom feel significantly more considered.
+That single habit makes a bathroom feel noticeably more put-together.

 Replacing a Toilet Seat: The Overlooked $20 Fix

 Old toilet seats are one of the biggest visual offenders in any bathroom.
-They yellow over time, the hinges loosen, and they make an otherwise clean bathroom look neglected.
-Yet replacing one is something almost anyone can do in ten minutes.
+They yellow, the hinges loosen, and they make an otherwise clean bathroom look neglected.
+Yet replacing one takes ten minutes.

-Replacement toilet seats cost $15 to $40 for standard sizes.
-Soft-close seats, which eliminate the loud bang and feel more substantial, are available from $25 onward.
-To measure for fit, check whether your existing seat is round or elongated, then measure the distance between the bolt holes at the back.
-Standard sizes are consistent enough that most seats will fit.
+Replacement seats cost $15 to $40 for standard sizes.
+Soft-close seats, which eliminate the loud slam and feel more substantial, start around $25.
+To measure for fit, check whether your existing seat is round or elongated, then measure the distance between the bolt holes.
+Standard sizes are consistent enough that most seats fit.

 D-shaped and soft-close seats are the most current styles and immediately update the look of any toilet.
-This is the kind of change that visitors will not consciously notice, but it removes a visual irritant that you have probably been ignoring for years.
+Visitors will not consciously notice, but you will stop ignoring an irritant you have been tolerating for years.

 Simple Home Refresh Ideas for Entryways and Hallways

 Your entryway is the first thing you see when you come home and the first thing guests see when they arrive.
 It sets the tone for everything behind it.
-Yet most people invest the least attention here.
+Yet most people give it the least attention.

-A well-organized, visually pleasant entry does not need much space or much money.
+A pleasant, well-organized entry does not need much space or money.
 It needs a clear purpose and a few functional pieces that also look good.

 Entryway Storage That Keeps the Space Tidy Without Spending Much